Unicorn Theatre (Weston Theatre)

 You can’t help but feel some sympathy for a man so out of his depth (and for Okorie Chukwu having to play such a one-dimensional character) but it is difficult to believe a man in his position would have such naïvety.

 In his version of Henry the Fifth (at the Unicorn in 2013), Cornelissen gave us history as a game played by inventive children who added their own twists.
-This Othello follows the same kind of logic but neither script (translated by Purni Morell) nor production have the playfulness and theatrical flair that did, the subject perhaps too heavy to allow that.
+This Othello follows the same kind of logic but neither script (translated by Purni Morell) nor production have the playfulness and theatrical flair that did, the subject perhaps too heavy to allow it.

 Without that game element, the plotting here seems too arbitrary.
 Iago’s insidious poison isn’t slow-fed and Othello seems no sooner out of the bridal bed than determined to kill Desdemona.
 There is no time to see Othello tear himself apart, to witness a great spirit succumbing to the green-eyed monster, jealousy; he is made a man deeply suspicious of women, condemnation at the ready.
 Is this modern masculinity?